SandraLamire/First-project-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.

+## Install project on Windows
+...\angular_workspace> cd first-project-angular
+...\angular_workspace\first-project-angular> npm install -g @angular/cli
+...\angular_workspace\first-project-angular> npm install -g typescript ...\angular_workspace\first-project-angular> npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files or launch `ng server --open` to open in navigator.

 ## Code scaffolding